-It all began in 1991, when a small group of senior citizen friends from St. Mary’s Catholic Church in Corvallis, Oregon were gathered and someone suggested, “We need a residential facility for older persons in our community…and we need to locate it conveniently on the vacant church property right next to St. Mary’s at 23rd and Fillmore.”
+It all began in 1991, when a small group of senior citizen friends from St. Mary’s Catholic Church in Corvallis, Oregon gathered and someone suggested, “We need a residential facility for older persons in our community…and we need to locate it conveniently on the vacant church property next to St. Mary’s at 23rd and Fillmore.”

 Initially, the corporation was established in connection with the Catholic Archdiocese of Portland.
-Later, the not-for-profit corporation was reorganized independent of the Archdiocese, and new board members were added to represent the broader community.
+Later, the nonprofit corporation was reorganized independent of the Archdiocese, and new board members were added to represent the broader community.

 The grand opening was celebrated on July 1, 2002.
 Corvallis Caring Place opened with 42 studio and one-bedroom apartments and a full range of support services and activities to enhance the quality of living for elders in our community.
 The first resident to be welcomed to Corvallis Caring Place was retired Corvallis physician, Dr. James Riley.